philsturgeon/phil.tech/source/2016-08-30-php-fig-3-0-or-rebrand.html.markdown

 > The FIG stands for Framework Interoperability Group.
 The name until recently was “PHP Standards Group” but this was somewhat inaccurate of the intentions of the group.

-They went with the name Framework Interoperability Group, because they were a lot of frameworks at the time, but it wasn't long until that group grew to involve far more than frameworks.
+They went with the name "Framework Interoperability Group", because they were a lot of frameworks at the time, but it wasn't long until that group grew to involve far more than frameworks.
 Content Management Systems joined the ranks, as did popular packages and other tools.
-These were frameworks, but the name stuck around because the group was gaining traction.
+These were not frameworks, but the name stuck around because the group was gaining traction and it didn't seem very important.
+Pretend it was called "The PHP Big-Ass/Relevant Project Interoperability Group".

-Regardless of the name, the goal of the FIG stayed the same for as long as I can remember, and it's important to remember the goals of the group were never framework-only:
+Regardless of the name, the goal of the FIG stayed the same for as long as I can remember:

 > The idea behind the group is for project representatives to talk about the commonalities between our projects and find ways we can work together.
 Our main audience is each other, but we’re very aware that the rest of the PHP community is watching.
 If other folks want to adopt what we’re doing they are welcome to do so, but that is not the aim.
 Nobody in the group wants to tell you, as a programmer, how to build your application.